Memegle/memegle/README.md

 ([MongoDB compass](https://www.mongodb.com/products/compass) is a tool for visualizing the MongoDB database, and is recommended.)

+(URL to use in Mongo Compass is mongodb://127.0.0.1:27017/?readPreference=primary&appname=MongoDB%20Compass%20Community&ssl=false)

 (Windows users are recommended to use [Git Bash](https://gitforwindows.org/), which docker-compose comes along with)

 ## Running the app in dev environment